mnapoli/pretty/README.md

 *Pretty* will detect the configuration file that exist in the current directory and will run the correct tool.

-If no configuration file exist, *Pretty* will run PHP-CS-Fixer with PSR-2 by default.
+If no configuration file exist, *Pretty* will run PHP CodeSniffer with PSR-2 by default.

 ## Installation